Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 There are 3 types of heart failure:

-1. Failure from overload, when excessive demands are made on the heart with normal contractility in case of defects, hypertension.
+1. Insufficiency from overload, when excessive demands are placed on the heart with normal contractility due to defects, hypertension.

-The clinic also uses research methods based on the use of ultrasound - ultrasound cardiography.
+The clinic also uses research methods based on the use of ultrasound - Ultrasound cardiography.

 Invasive techniques include:

-Cardiac catheterization...
+Catheterization of the heart cavities.
 An elastic catheter probe is inserted into the central end of the opened brachial vein and pushed towards the heart (into its right half).
 A probe is inserted into the aorta or left ventricle through the brachial artery.

-2. Closing the tricuspid valve.
+2. Closure of the tricuspid valve.

-3. Pulmonary blood expulsion tone.
+3. Pulmonary tone of blood expulsion.

-4. Aortic blood expulsion tone.
+4. Aortic tone of blood expulsion.

-2. Opening the pulmonary valve.
+2. Opening of the pulmonary valve.

 1. Hyperdynamics: physical activity, emotions.